By Staff Writer at LMG Security / Nov 14th, 2024

 Answer: While penetration testing is a key component of cybersecurity, it is only part of the solution.
 External pen tests generally only extend to the surface level with web applications.
 Most organizations request network penetration tests and pen testers are not given credentials to web apps, so web application security assessments are generally not part of a standard pen test.

 Our team likes to say that if the standard network penetration test is a mile wide and an inch deep, web application security assessments are an inch wide and a mile deep.
 With a web app assessment, the scope has a very narrow focus.
 Testers evaluate multiple levels of credentials and permissions.
 Web application security assessments dive deep into the application and API.
 They frequently reveal valuable data about security gaps in applications that can disclose PII, or vulnerabilities that can be used as a pivot point for hackers to enter a network.
 Our experienced team can pen test almost anything.
 While many clients don’t request the web app assessment individually or as part of their pen test, they should.
 With the rise in attacks at the web application level, we recommend that all customers using any type of web app should have a web application security assessment.
+You can also watch this video case study on how a web app assessment found unknown security gaps.

 Question: When is the best time to get a web application security assessment?